Carson-Ray/indieProject/readme.md

 view these stat values and perform mock damage calculations, even when updates are made to the game and stat values change.

+#### User Story 3 (Specifically for the MVP)
+A casual player is looking to be more effective while playing the game with their friends.
+They think a good start would be to have some general knowledge of stat values of the different characters.
+The site they are looking for would deliver, at minimum, the stat values in a comprehensive table that they are able to easily read as a reference point.